 February 3rd 2011

-Hummus (also spelled houmous in the UK)is an ancient Middle Eastern food, popular throughout the Middle East and Mediterranean.
+Hummus (also spelled houmous in the UK) is an ancient Middle Eastern food, popular throughout the Levant and Mediterranean.
 In fact, it’s very common throughout the world now, but I remember, as a teenager in the 70’s, that hummus was an unusual, foreign and exotic treat, that had to be homemade and didn’t come from supermarkets.

 Hummus is extremely good for you, being comprised of chickpeas, garlic, tahini, olive oil and salt.
 It’s high in vitamin C, B6, iron, and dietary fibre.
 Normally it’s served with flat bread, like pita and is often served as part of a meze.

 Hummus recipe (this would give you a generous serving, as a starter for 4 people):

 250g dried chickpeas (you could use a tin or jar, but dried is best)

 2 heaped teaspoons of tahini (sesame seed paste)

 a quarter of a pint of the cooking liquid from the chickpeas